476897135/game-off-2013/README.md

 ##Useless Facts
 * Why are all the bosses females?
 The original story involved GitGirl being a nusance to the intergalactic girl scouts and she is banished in the outer realm of space.
 After a while, I decided there's too much spite in the story.
 The funny thing is that I actually quite like how the story is now,  something that just manifested near the deadline.
 * This game was originally going to be just you shooting a bouncing star and collecting pointless things.
 Now it's about reclaiming long lost abilities from malevolent viruses and saving the internets from a certain doom.
 So slightly less pointless.
+* The stages supposedly describes the personna of each boss.
+I tried...
+* The weakness of each boss is based on what their personality can't stand.
+So totally-serious types really hate happy-go-lucky types, diligent ones hate chill-outs, etc.  I thought it'd make a much more interesting thing than just using elements. (hint! hint!)